Cosys-Lab/Cosys-AirSim/docs/echo.md

 Parameter                 | Description
 --------------------------| ------------
 NumberOfTraces            | Amount of traces (rays) being cast.
 If set to a negative value, it will only do 2D sensing in horizontal plane!
-SensorOpeningAngle        | The angle for receiving signals on the sensor ReflectionOpeningAngle    | Opening angle of reflections AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB)
+SensorLowerAzimuthLimit   | The lower azimuth angle limit in degrees for receiving signals on the sensor SensorUpperAzimuthLimit   | The upper azimuth angle limit in degrees for receiving signals on the sensor SensorLowerElevationLimit | The lower elevation angle limit in degrees for receiving signals on the sensor SensorUpperElevationLimit | The upper elevation angle limit in degrees for receiving signals on the sensor ReflectionOpeningAngle    | Opening angle of reflections AttenuationPerDistance    | Attenuation of signal wrt distance traveled (dB/m) AttenuationPerReflection  | Attenuation of signal wrt reflections (dB)